Home » Mechanical Engineering » Jigs and Fixtures: Types, Parts, Advantages, Applications and more.

 Duplex Fixtures

-It is the name given to the fixture which holds two similar components simultaneously and facilitates simultaneous machining of these components at two separate stations.
+It is the name given to the fixture that holds two similar components simultaneously and facilitates simultaneous machining of these components at two separate stations.
 While one workpiece is machined at one station.

 duplex indexing: types of jigs and fixtures